xkhainguyen/self-driving-cars-spec-coursera/README.md

 **Course 4: Motion Planning for Self-Driving Cars** 🟩

-## THIS IS MY REPOSITORY FOR THIS COURSE
+## THIS IS MY GOING-ON REPOSITORY FOR THIS COURSE
 It works best with the integrated Coursera Lab (a Coursera's web-based Jupyter with private graders).
 To run it outside, please comment unused codes.

 *I have consulted many sources, especially on the discussion forum.
 You can use my code as a reference.
 Please ⭐ if you find it useful.*